 Before on our blog, we explored the recent advancements in the mobile app development industry.
 The utilization of virtual and augmented reality, along with customers' fixation on mobile animation, 3D models, visual effects, and gaming elements, have propelled the industry to new heights.
 However, due to the increasing scale and complexity of app development challenges, developers require innovative tools to combat significant hurdles, not just minor ones.
 This is why the Unity 3D game engine is worthy of particular attention.

-Why Unity?
-It all started when they added support for Microsoft HoloLens in Unity 5.5 and then included the maintenance of almost all VR platforms.
-In addition, Unity is perfectly tooled for creating cross platform applications, it takes just a few clicks to make a build for another platform.
-This resolves the problem that many customers have as they often want to release their apps both for iOS and Android.
+Why choose Unity?
+It all began with their inclusion of Microsoft HoloLens support in Unity 5.5, followed by maintenance of nearly all VR platforms.
+Additionally, Unity is ideally suited for building cross-platform applications, requiring only a few clicks to produce a build for another platform.
+This addresses a frequent issue for customers who desire to release their apps on both iOS and Android.

 What you need to know about Unity

 Thanks to an extensive toolkit for making 2D objects, Unity works well for non-game app development too.
 I got an opportunity to talk about all the capabilities of this tool with Alexander Mikhalchenko, a developer who have been examining it for quite a while.

 Why has Unity become so popular and in-demand lately?

 I would not say that Unity has become popular just recently, it grew widespread a long time ago.
 When it became free, this increased its popularity even more.
 Before that it was necessary to have a paid account to build something in Unity and it costed about $30 per month.
 However, this couldn't last for too long.
 After one of the updates, Unity provided free access to almost all its Pro-features, except perhaps the extended support.